jhhb/twitter-engage/README.md

 * Test code (Anyone who can give pointers on how to do that for this kind of app, I'd appreciate it).

+* Delete a job when you start a new one with the same session key

 * Automatically adjusting the rate of Twitter queries.